top of page

 I have been actively involved in the Mi’kmaq community since the late 1990s when my Indigenous ancestry became known after years of community and familial suppression stemming from histories of discrimination, exclusion, and erasure on the island of Newfoundland.

 My personal and professional involvement within the urban Indigenous community of Tkaronto has been one of many gifts.
 To learn and grow with a group of people who have rich lived experiences within a space where you do not only listen but where you are also heard.
-From Indigenous Board of Directors to ceremonies, or community events, my continued involvement with the urban Indigenous community of Tkaronto has encompassed relations to reciprocity, inclusion, and respect.
+From Indigenous Board of Directors to ceremonies or community events, my continued involvement with the urban Indigenous community of Tkaronto has encompassed relations to reciprocity, inclusion, and respect.

 Local and National Committees